-In Biology two kinds of theories are used to explain phenomena in the living world surrounding us: proximate-causal theories and ultimate causal theories.
-Molecular genetics is indispensable for understanding the proximate causation of phenomena, as it explains how genetic information, encoded in DNA, is transcribed and translated into molecular activity and biochemical processes involved in the development of characteristics (phenotypes) of an individual.
+Genetics & Evolution aims to connect two types explanations for phenomena in the living world surrounding us: proximate causal explanations and ultimate causal explanations.
+Molecular genetics is indispensable for understanding the proximate causation of phenomena, as it explains how genetic information (genotype), encoded in DNA, provide potential for the development of characteristics (phenotypes) of individuals and populations.
+The pivotal position of Epigenetics at the intersection of gene-environment interactions (nature vs nurture), its role controling molecular and biochemical access to the genomic information, in phenotypic plasticity in relation to changing environments and its contribution to evolution will receive dedicated attention.
 Evolutionary biology aims to explain the ultimate causation of phenomena: why have specific genotypes been selected for through selection on phenotypes?
-This course joins ultimate as well as proximate explanations by combining evolution and Genetics. epigenetics mist
+The course will treat the applications of evolutionary models in the fields of biology, psychology, and medicine.